Bacon Lettuce Tomato (BLT) Spring Roll – I broke the rules. Sorry, Mom.

 Sesame-Soy Dipping Sauce Directions

-- Combine all ingredients in a small mason jar.
+- Combine all ingredients (soy sauce, water, mayo (optional), lime juice, sesame oil, and sriracha sauce) in a small mason jar.
 Close lid and shake vigorously for 15 seconds or until well combined.